-Phil Ganong is a leading California FELA railroad injury attorney.
-He has earned significant verdicts and settlements for railroad workers injured on the job.
+Phil Ganong is a California FELA railroad worker injuries lawyer based in Bakersfield, CA. He has earned significant verdicts and settlements for those affected by railroad worker injuries.

 In almost every case, Phil Ganong has fought the railroad and their attorneys who offered significantly lower settlements than what the injured worker deserved and needed.